 After days spent outside in the crisp, fall air, you'll love warming up in these Georgia cabins, inns, resorts and more.

-As the temperatures cool and leaves change shades this fall, take the opportunity to get away from the chaos of daily life in favor of a cozy getaway with loved ones or on your own.
+As the temperatures cool and leaves change shades, take the opportunity to get away from the chaos of daily life in favor of a cozy getaway with loved ones or on your own.
 You don't have to go too far from home to experience these Georgia destinations, from the mountains to the coast.

 What’s better than a wine country weekend?
 Take advantage of the many wineries around North Georgia, especially those near Helen, Cleveland and the newly designated American Viticultural Area region around Dahlonega.
 Some favorites are Yonah Mountain, Wolf Mountain and Crane Creek Vineyards.